 The 5G system shall support means by which the operator can differentiate functionality and performance provided in different slices.

 The 5G system shall support providing connectivity to home and roaming users in the same network slice.

+Based on operator policy, the 5G system shall support private network slices dedicated for exclusive use by 3rd parties by prior arrangement with the 5G operator.

+Based on operator policy, the 5G system shall only allow devices designated by the 3rd party to access the private network slice.

+NOTE : Private network slices do not support roaming.

 --- End 1st change ---